Static vs Dynamic Website – What’s The Key Difference?

 • Higher Development Cost:

-Dynamic websites usually have higher development costs due to the complexity required—additional resources include development costs, particularly for individuals or small businesses with limited finances.
+Dynamic websites usually have higher development costs due to the complexity required—additional resources include development costs, particularly for individuals or small businesses with limited finances

 • Increased Server Load: